3Pillar-ATG/extend/README.md

 ### Preprocessor

-- [Examples](https://github.com/ornament-design) are written in sass and compilled using libsass for its speed and ease of integration.
+- [Examples](https://github.com/ornament-design) are written in sass and compiled using libsass for its speed and ease of integration.

 ### Tools
 Extend works well with [MDL](http://www.getmdl.io/)